steiwils/william-academic-site/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Exploring the intersection of people and data.
 education:
   courses:
   - course: MSc in Bioinformatics